Skip to content

 <h1>Hello {name}</h1>

-You can choose how to render views with the RenderMode property.
+You can choose how to render views by setting the RenderMode field in your View.

 This is the default mode.